Judah Alkalai

-Judah ben Solomon Chai Alkalai (1798 – October 1878) was a Sephardic Jewish rabbi, and one of the influential precursors of modern Zionism along with the Prussian Rabbi Zvi Hirsch Kalischer.
+Judah ben Solomon Chai Alkalai (1798 – October 1878) was a Bosnian rabbi, and one of the influential precursors of modern Zionism along with the Prussian Rabbi Zvi Hirsch Kalischer.
 Although he was a Sephardic Jew, he played an important role in a process widely attributed to the Ashkenazi Jews.
 Alkalai became noted through his advocacy in favor of the restoration of the Jews to the Land of Israel.
 By reason of some of his projects, he may justly be regarded as one of the precursors of the modern Zionists such as Theodor Herzl.

 Biography

-Yehuda Alkalai was born in Sarajevo in 1798.
-At that time Bosnia was ruled by the Ottoman Empire.
+He was born into Sephardic family in Sarajevo in 1798.
+At that time Bosnia and Herzegovina was under Ottoman Empire.

 He studied in Jerusalem, which also belonged to the Ottoman Turkish Empire, under different rabbis and came under the influence of the Kabbalah.

 In 1825 he became reader and teacher at the Sephardic community of Semlin, and then its rabbi a few years later.
 Semlin, today's Zemun district of the Serbian capital Belgrade, was at that time part of the Austrian Empire's Military Frontier.
 At the time of Alkalai's arrival, the region was experiencing strong nationalist movements, and the Serbian War of Independence, which led to the creation of a new Serbian state after centuries of Ottoman occupation, gave impetus to new nationalistic ideas among Balkan Jews such as Alkalai.

 In 1852, Alkalai established the Society of the Settlement of Eretz Yisrael in London.

 In 1871 Alkalai visited Jerusalem and established another short-lived colonization society.
 In 1874, at the age of 76, he moved there with his wife.
 He died in 1878, days after his native Bosnia was occupied by the Austro-Hungarian Empire, and was buried in the ancient Mount of Olives Jewish Cemetery.